chanchal-soni98/Urban-Company-App-Clone/README.md

 # Urban Company Website.
-It is a E-commerce website.
+It is an E-commerce website.
 Collaborative Project  accomplished with 4 developers.
 Duration: 5 days.
 Tech stack: HTML, CSS, JavaScript and JSON server